oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/00-intro/intro.md

 In this lab, you will:

-* Provisioning infrastructure using IaC and OCI Resource Manager.
+* Provision infrastructure using IaC and OCI Resource Manager.
 * Leverage **Quick create** to deploy a new OKE cluster.
 * Deploy resources and get to know how Kubernetes operates on OCI.
 * Work with Kubernetes Virtual Nodes.